sankalpswamy/StatsHelper/README.md

 This tool was designed specifically for **MATH242 at CSUSM** and is useful for students studying statistics.

+The tool can be accessed through this link as well: https://statshelper.vercel.app/

 ## Features
 - Load numerical data from a text file or manual input.
 - Display raw data values in sorted order.